 - In a medium saucepan, heat olive oil over medium-high heat.
 Add the mushrooms and saute for 8-10 minutes, until most of the juices have released and the mushrooms start to brown.

 - Add the garlic and cook an additional minute, allowing the garlic to become fragrant.
 Add the salt and pepper.

 - Add the chicken broth and balsamic vinegar and cook 8-10 minutes or until liquid is reduced by half.

-- Add the cream and stir well.
+Add the half and half and stir well.
 Cook until heated through and then remove from heat.
 Add the butter and stir to combine until melted.